mroberts1/BOOTSTRA.386/manual/index.md

 Orion admits, "That's plan B. Let's do this for five minutes.
 You in?"

-She responds skeptically, "A PhD in Control Systems and now I'm Carnac the Magnificent." she looks areound for a second, "alright, fine.
+She responds skeptically, "A PhD in Control Systems and now I'm Carnac the Magnificent." she looks around for a second, "alright, fine.
 Let's do this"

 Orion calmly sooths, "Alright good.
 Everyone hold the hand of the person next to you.
 We together form a rectangular portal around this office table into the world of tomorrow.
 Now, close your eyes."

-Grace reponds, "Ok, Eyes closed."
+Grace responds, "Ok, Eyes closed."

 Orion says "You look around."